DADDYEAGER1/mirelle-site/src/content/blogs/vampire-nails-2025.md

 tutorialSteps:
   - position: 1
     name: "Prep Your Natural Nails"
-    text: |
-      Push back cuticles gently with a cuticle pusher.
+    text: "Push back cuticles gently with a cuticle pusher.
 File nails into your desired shape - stiletto or coffin work best for vampire vibes.
-Buff the surface lightly to remove shine, then cleanse with isopropyl alcohol to remove oils and debris.
+Buff the surface lightly to remove shine, then cleanse with isopropyl alcohol to remove oils and debris."
   - position: 2
     name: "Apply Base Coat"
-    text: |
-      Apply a thin layer of gel base coat, avoiding skin contact.
+    text: "Apply a thin layer of gel base coat, avoiding skin contact.
 Cap the free edge by swiping polish over the tip.
 Cure under UV/LED lamp for 60 seconds.
-A proper base coat prevents staining from dark pigments and extends wear time.
+A proper base coat prevents staining from dark pigments and extends wear time."
   - position: 3
     name: "Build Color with Red Polish"
-    text: |
-      Apply first thin coat of blood red gel polish.
+    text: "Apply first thin coat of blood red gel polish.
 Cure 60 seconds.
 Apply second coat for opacity, cure again.
 Thin coats prevent bubbling and ensure even color saturation.
-For deeper color, add a third coat.
+For deeper color, add a third coat."
   - position: 4
     name: "Create Dripping Blood Effect"
-    text: |
-      Using a thin art brush, dip into black or darker red polish.
+    text: "Using a thin art brush, dip into black or darker red polish.
 Starting at the cuticle area, draw irregular drip shapes downward.
 Vary the drip lengths and widths for realism.
+Cure for 60 seconds."
+  - position: 5
+    name: "Add Gothic Details"
+    text: "Use a dotting tool to add small fang shapes, tiny bats, or crosses on accent nails.
+Keep embellishments minimal for sophisticated look.
+Cure for 60 seconds after adding each detail."
+  - position: 6
+    name: "Seal with Top Coat"
+    text: "Apply glossy gel top coat over entire nail, ensuring all designs are covered.
+Cap the free edge thoroughly.
 Cure for 60 seconds.
-  # ... rest of tutorialSteps
+Wipe with alcohol if using tacky top coat."
+  - position: 7
+    name: "Final Touches"
+    text: "Apply cuticle oil generously around all nails and massage into cuticles.
+This restores moisture and gives a professional polished finish.
+Avoid water for 2 hours to let gel fully harden."
 ---